SmartChartSuite/SmartChart-Database-Setup/SETUP.md

 **TODO: Write up instructions.**

+# Upgrading an Existing Database

+**TODO: Complete instructions and setup pattern.**
+Use the ONLY_FOR_EXISTING_SCHEMA scripts to update.

 # Postgres Cheat Sheet
 `sudo -u postgres psql` - From bash shell, log in to psql as the postgres admin user (or any other).
 `\c name` - Change current database.